coq/coq/doc/sphinx/proof-engine/tactics.rst

   This replaces the occurrences numbered :n:`{+ @num}` of :n:`@term by @term` in the current goal.
 The terms :n:`@term` and :n:`@term` must be convertible.

-.. exn:: Too few occurrences
+.. exn:: Too few occurrences.

 .. tacv:: change @term in @ident
 .. tacv:: change @term with @term in @ident